CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 Steps:

-1. Select User 2 from the drop-down
+1. Select user 2 from the drop-down
 1. Add “Variables in Python” to the text input
 1. Select the date 5th November ${YEAR} from the date picker
 1. Submit the form